hyperledger/fabric/docs/source/cc-packaging-and-signing.rst

 The ``-S`` option is optional.
 However if a package is created without a signature, it cannot be signed by any other owner using the ``signpackage`` command in the next section.

+The ``-i`` option is optional.
+It allows specifying an instantiation policy for the chaincode.
+The instantiation policy has the same format as an endorsement policy and specifies who can instantiate the chaincode.
+In the example above, only the admin of OrgA is allowed to instantiate the chaincode.
+If no policy is provided, the default policy is used, which only allows the admin of the peer's MSP to instantiate chaincode.

 Package signing
 ---------------